dfelinto/blender-manual/manual/editors/graph_editor/introduction.rst

    See the Fig. :ref:`fig-dope-sheet-action`.
 AutoMerge Keyframes
    Automatically merge nearby keyframes.

 Show Markers
    Shows the markers region.
 When disabled, the `Markers Menu`_ is also hidden and markers operators are not available in this editor.

 Use High Quality Display
    Display F-curves using :term:`Anti-Aliasing` and other fancy effects (disable for a better performance).

+.. _bpy.types.SpaceGraphEditor.show_extrapolation:

+Show Extrapolation
+   Toggles the visibility of the :ref:`extrapolated <editors-graph-fcurves-settings-extrapolation>` portion of curves.
 Show Handles :kbd:`Ctrl-H`
    Toggles the display of a curve's handles in the curve view.
 Only Selected Curve Keyframes